xygn/Notes/Methods/Calisthenics.md

 correct body alignment \(which is what one means by "correct form"\) throughout any movement.

-## An natural routine
+## A natural routine

 Nowadays I tend practice a technique known as [greasing the groove](https://sealgrinderpt.com/blog/navy-seal-workout/pavels-grease-the-groove-gtg.html/) enabling practice on a daily basis.
 Sometimes I'll cease practicing it entirely for a few days.
-Occasionally I partake in naturally intensive work like an hour or two of gardening, or cycling or a long walk.
+From time to time I naturally partake in intensive physical activities like an hour or two of gardening, cycling or a long walk.

 ## See also